Skip to main content

 Strands Agents

-• model-agnostic supporting Bedrock, Anthropic, OpenAI, Gemini, Ollama
+• model-agnostic, supporting Bedrock, Anthropic, OpenAI, Gemini, and Ollama with one-line provider swaps

 smolagents